RobotNerd/outline-format/README.md

 ### Comments

 Comments begin with double hashtags `##` and terminate at the end of the line.
-Comment out text is ignored when converting to other formats.
+Commented out text is ignored when converting to other formats.

 ### Quoted strings